100 Notable alumni of

 -

-Laura Lee Helmuth is an American science journalist, who was the editor in chief of Scientific American.
-She was formerly the Health and Science editor at The Washington Post.
+Laura Lee Helmuth is an American science journalist and columnist for Slate and the Last Word on Nothing website.
+She was formerly editor in chief of Scientific American and the Health and Science editor at The Washington Post.
 From 2016 to 2018, she served as the president of the National Association of Science Writers.

 -